vmleon/oracle-atp-da/lab2/README.md

 SELECT * FROM JOKES;
 ```

 How many rows do you see?
+You should have two rows in the table.

 Do the same request with REST API:

 ```bash
 curl -u 'ADMIN:<password>' '<soda_intance_url>/admin/soda/latest/jokes'
 ```

+> `jq` is a lightweight and flexible command-line JSON processor.
+It will make your life easier when reading JSON responses.
+[Download jq](https://stedolan.github.io/jq/).

 Congratulations!
 You are ready to go to the next Lab!